Take Me To

-The school counseling master’s program is supported and accredited by the North Central Association for colleges and the Iowa Department of Education.
-Curriculum is designed to meet the educational requirements for Iowa school counselor licensure and follows the ASCA model seen in school districts.
+The master’s in school counseling program is supported and accredited by the North Central Association of Colleges and Schools and the Iowa Department of Education.
+Curriculum is designed to meet the educational requirements for Iowa School Counseling licensure and follows the American School Counselor Association (ASCA) model seen in school districts.

 Why Study Professional School Counseling at BVU?

 Through online, eight-week terms with a virtual class one night each week, this two-year master’s in school counseling program is designed to be taken alongside your current career.
 The weekly virtual class each week allows students to engage in rich conversations and interactions.
 Students in the master’s in school counseling program then further enhance their learning with a four-day in-person residency in Storm Lake once each year.

 Learn more about a BVU master's degree from our Program Director for Professional School Counseling.
 Our dedicated faculty and staff are here to help you succeed.

 Learn how you can make a difference in schools by promoting growth, enhancing learning, and contributing to student success.
 Our director of Professional School Counseling will answer all your questions about BVU's program.
 Register now for an informational session.
 All sessions are virtual from 6-7 p.m.

 As part of our master’s in school counseling and clinical mental health counseling programs, students take part in a four-day residency at our beautiful campus on the shores of Storm Lake in Iowa.
 This time of learning is one of the highlights of the program, where you get to know others in your cohort and gain experience working on your skills with your classmates.

 I don’t think I’ll ever lose the passion I have to support people with their needs.
 Earning my master’s degree in this program seems to be the next logical step.